vykt/basedpf/README.md

 ### ABOUT:

-BasedPF is a master's thesis on the implementation of eBPF bytecode mutation for the purpose of signature evasion, as is commonly found with conventional malware compiled into native architecture assembly.
+BasedPF is a master's thesis on the implementation of eBPF bytecode mutation.
+The project introduces an algorithm for mutating any eBPF program.
+The repository also contains an unfinished deployment toolchain.

 ### CONTENTS OF THIS REPOSITORY: